swcarpentry/board/subcommittees/mentoring/procedure-discussion-session.md

     - For big problems or concerns, start an issue on GitHub in the appropriate lesson or add to Google Doc of commonly mentioned concerns
     - For small typos, submit pull request to appropriate lesson

-Each instructor discussion session session must have at least one facilitator from the mentoring subcommittee (although two hosts are preferred).
+Each instructor discussion session session must have at least one host from the mentoring subcommittee (although two hosts are preferred).

-The **facilitator** is responsible for:
+The **host** is responsible for:

 - hosting the meeting and facilitating discussion using the agenda described on the [etherpad](http://pad.software-carpentry.org/instructor-discussion).